RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # Write a statement that tells Old McDonald which animal he has the most of.
       # This statement should print "72 mice"

+2. (2 points) Old McDonald lost a needle in a haystack.
+Write a while loop that checks for the needle until it is found.
+Use the function "check_for_needle()" to see if you found the needle.
+Then print how many times you had to look for the needle.

+   .. actex:: ps_3_2

+      import random
+      def check_for_needle():
+         if random.randint(0,100) > 99:
+            return True
+         return False

+      # Here is how to use check_for_needle(), just to get you started.
+      if check_for_needle():
+         print "I found it!"
+      else:
+         print "Where is that gosh darn needle?"

 Week 3: ends January 24